1. Objective

 - Any assistance that is available to customers, including contact information for Energy and Water Ombudsman Victoria (EWOV).

-If the account remains unpaid after the revised due date or the customer has not made contact and established a flexible payment plan an overdue notice will be issued for all outstanding balances and will include the following information:
+If the account remains unpaid after five business days from the Reminder Notice being issued or the customer has not made contact to establish a flexible payment plan, a Final Notice will be issued to the customer stating that further action will be taken if the account remains unpaid after five business days.
+Warning Notices will include the following information:

 - Any assistance that is available to customers, including contact information for Energy and Water Ombudsman Victoria (EWOV).